rakhimov/scram/doc/scram_description.rst

     as a switch of True or False.
 Provides input to a logic gate.
     May be used to switch off a sub-tree.

 #.
-Conditioning Event :
+Conditional Event :
     Defines a specific condition or restriction
     that apply to any logic gate.
-Used mostly with Priority AND, Inhibit gates.
+Used mostly with Priority AND and Inhibit gates.
 The alternative name is a Conditional Qualifier.
     Conditions may be abnormal cases or environment.
+The probability of this event might be a conditional probability.

 SYMBOLS
 -------